EurekaEnjoyer/Eureka_Guides/Eureka_Aggro.md

 ## True Sound (Proximity) Aggro

 This is a rare form of aggro similar to sound aggro, but walking and Hide/Stealth L will not work.
 It will aggro you without fail if you are closeby.
+The examples below are the only known mobs with this type of aggro.

 ### Examples:
 EL57 Lake Yabby (Hydatos), EL57 Eo'ghrah (Hydatos).